A brain aneurysm (AN-yoo-riz-um) is a bulge or ballooning in a blood vessel in the brain. It often looks like a berry hanging on a stem.

 To make the best use of your time with your doctor, you may want to prepare a list of questions, such as:

-- What do you know about the size and location of the aneurysm?
+- What do you know about the size, location and overall appearance of the aneurysm?

 - Do the imaging test results provide evidence of how likely it is to rupture?